 Net assets with donor restrictions - Net assets which are subject to donor-imposed stipulations that will either be met by actions of the Organization, by the passage of time, by both actions of the Organization and the passage of time, or that neither expires with the passage of time nor can be fulfilled or removed by actions of the Organization.
-Amounts received that are restricted by the donor for use in future periods or for specific purposes are recorded as support with donor restrictions that increases that net asset class.
+Amounts received that are restricted by the donor for use in future periods or for specific purposes are recorded as support with donor restrictions that increase that net asset class.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
-As of December 31, 2021 there was a total of \$25,000 recorded as net assets with donor restrictions restricted both for the year 2022, and by actions the Organization needs to take.
+As of December 31, 2022 there were no net assets with donor restrictions.